 Central district (CBD)

-Above: a deserted Chater Garden at
+A deserted Chater Garden at

-night in Central district with the Legislative
+night in Central district with the old supreme court

-Council Building in the background.
+building in the background.

 district is the central business district of Hong Kong.
 This is